iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Averaged Mapping.md

 For more about the theories for Fejer monotone sequences, and their type of convergence is very special because it monotonically approaches all the points in the fixed point set, which is not obvious from what had been stated in here.
 Please refer too [Fejer's Monotone](Fejer's%20Monotone.md) for more information.

+Finally, for a generalization of the fixed point iterations convergence on the averaged mapping, visit [Krasnoselskii Mann Iteration](Krasnoselskii%20Mann%20Iteration.md) for more information.

 **Reference**: